| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 segments of the line (i.e., dashes and gaps between the dashes).
 This list is

-If the list is empty (setdash [] 0
+If the list is empty (setdash [] 0) stroke produces solid

 dash pattern, which is given by an offset into the pattern.
 E.g.,